Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 People you haven't spoken with in a long time. | People you regularly speak with.

 ???
 Personal email accounts get hacked.
-Those hackers will then use those accounts to send out scam emails to everyone of the victim's
+Those hackers will then use thier victim's accounts to send out scam emails to everyone of the victim's contact lists.
+Don't be the next victim.
+If you get an email from someone you haven't heard from in a while, or someone you

 ---
 # Banks